Program Manager, Marketing Salary

 - Work with departments such as sales and advertising to present a cohesive and effective message to the public.

 Common Career Paths for Program Manager, Marketing

 Advancing into a Senior Program Manager of Marketing role seems to be a popular career move for Marketing Program Managers, and folks who currently work in the latter position report a notably larger median income of $105K per year.
-Senior Marketing Managers or Marketing Directors are common next-step roles for Marketing Program Managers moving up in their careers; annual pay for Senior Marketing Managers is $30K higher on average, and it's $7K higher for Marketing Directors.
+Marketing Program Managers most often move into positions as Marketing Directors or Senior Marketing Managers; those groups report median salaries that are $5K higher and $27K higher, respectively.

 Program Manager, Marketing Job Listings

 Popular Employer Salaries for Program Manager, Marketing